 In West Virginia, vet techs need to renew their license annually.
 During the year, they need to have completed eight hours of continuing education.
 At least four of the hours need to relate directly to veterinary science, but techs should always consult the board to make sure the CE they are considering has board approval.

 The AVMA accreditation process, which is done through the Committee on Veterinary Technician Education and Activities (CVTEA), involves a self-assessment on the part of the school, as well as site visits from CVTEA members.
 Accredited institutions must have a curriculum in place that provides the education required for vet techs as well as faculty and facilities to support this curriculum.
-New institutions are put on a probationary accrediation for 5 years until they can be fully vetted.
+New institutions are granted initial accreditation for 5 years until they can be fully vetted.

 - Course of study